-Extended-release lamotrigine (Lamictal XR) may be used for different conditions than immediate-release Lamictal is used for.
+Extended-release and immediate-release Lamictal may be used for different conditions.
 Always check your refills to make sure you have received the correct size, color, and shape of tablet.
-Ask the pharmacist if you have any questions about the medicine you receive at the pharmacy.
+Avoid medication errors by using only the form and strength your doctor prescribes.

-If you are switching to Lamictal from another anticonvulsant medication, carefully follow your doctor's instructions about timing and dosage when switching from one drug to another.
+If you switch to Lamictal from another seizure medicine, carefully follow your doctor's instructions about the timing and dosage of your medicine.

 What happens if I miss a dose?

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Get your prescription refilled before you run out of medicine completely.